zanderman/Sublime-Collection/Snippets/README.md

 Sublime-Snippets
 ================
 This is a collection of useful code snippets for SublimeText.
-Please use them at your leisure, and feel free to edit them!
-Contact me if you have a snippet idea that you would like to see added to this list.

-Cheers,
+If you have an idea for a new snippet, contact me!  :D

-zanderman
+-- zanderman

-"Remember, when writing code that Jesus saves.
-So why shouldn't you?" - anonymous
+"Remember that when writing code, Jesus saves.
+So why shouldn't you?" - Anonymous